ObieandI/comp2110-web-design-assignment/README.md

 I independently handled all aspects of the redesign, including:

-- **Layout Rebuild:** Completely rewrote the HTML and CSS for the front page
+- **Layout Rebuild:** Completely rewrote the HTML and CSS for the front page.
-- **UI Improvements:** Implemented card-style shadows instead of borders, refined button styles, and ensured consistent white backgrounds across sections
+- **UI Improvements:** Implemented card-style shadows instead of borders, refined button styles, and ensured consistent white backgrounds across sections.
-- **Responsiveness** Improved sidebar and main content behavior to align properly
+- **Responsiveness** Improved sidebar and main content behavior to align properly.
-- **Accessibility & Readability:** Ensured contrast, text legibility, and semantic HTML were prioritized
+- **Accessibility & Readability:** Ensured contrast, text legibility, and semantic HTML were prioritized.
-- **Visual Enhancements:** Ensured all posts had appropriate spacing and that the sidebar sections aligned in height with the content area
+- **Visual Enhancements:** Ensured all posts had appropriate spacing and that the sidebar sections aligned in height with the content area.

 ---

 ## Challenges Faced

-- **Legacy Markup** The provided HTML had structural limitations requiring a full rewrite
+- **Legacy Markup** The provided HTML had structural limitations requiring a full rewrite.
-- **Overflow Issues:** Removing unwanted scrollbars and content restrictions while preserving responsiveness
+- **Overflow Issues:** Removing unwanted scrollbars and content restrictions while preserving responsiveness.
-- **Sidebar Alignment:** Matching the sidebar height with dynamic content required layout experimentation
+- **Sidebar Alignment:** Matching the sidebar height with dynamic content required layout experimentation.
-- **Design Consistency:** Ensuring a clean, modern feel without overcomplicating the original concept
+- **Design Consistency:** Ensuring a clean, modern feel without overcomplicating the original concept.
-- **Design Choices:** Being fairly new to design I was initially overwhelmed with the amount of choices and couldn't decide what to do
+- **Design Choices:** As someone still developing my design instincts, I initially found the number of possible layout and styling directions overwhelming.
+Narrowing down a cohesive visual style that felt balanced and modern was a genuine challenge.

 ---

 ## Key Learnings

-- **UI Refinement:** Improved understanding of visual hierarchy, spacing, and form styling
+- **UI Refinement:** Improved understanding of visual hierarchy, spacing, and form styling.
-- **CSS Layouts:** Strengthened my grasp of box models, shadows, fixed heights, and flex/grid alignment
+- **CSS Layouts:** Strengthened my grasp of box models, shadows, fixed heights, and flex/grid alignment.
-- **Clean Code Practices:** Learned to rewrite HTML while maintaining clarity and separation of concerns
+- **Clean Code Practices:** Learned to rewrite HTML while maintaining clarity and separation of concerns.
-- **Design Eye:** Developed a sharper sense of UI polish and user flow
+- **Design Eye:** Developed a sharper sense of UI polish and user flow.

 ---